strongloop-community/loopback-sdk-android/DEVELOPING.md

    * Extras &gt; Android Support Repository
    * Extras &gt; Android Support Library
  * Compile and run unit-test:
+   * From the project root directory execute `npm install` to obtain all the project dependencies
    * Run test server in the terminal: `node test-server`
    * In Android Studio, right-click on strong-remoting-android and select "Run All Tests"